kandersen/crafting-interpreters/craftinginterpreters/book/garbage-collection.md

 pile of live objects.
 As the amount of live memory goes down, we collect more frequently so that we don't lose too much latency by waiting too long.

-The implementation requies two new bookkeeping fields in the VM:
+The implementation requires two new bookkeeping fields in the VM:

 ^code vm-fields (1 before, 2 after)